 Dr Alexia Smit

-Lecturer in Television Studies
+Senior Lecturer of Television Studies

 Alexia Smit was one of the first undergraduate students to undertake her degree in the, then, newly-formed CFMS department.
 She undertook both her Honours and Masters degrees at UCT before going abroad for her PhD.
 Alexia has just completed a PhD in Television Studies at the University of Glasgow.